On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Non-Markovian measures for information backflow

-Thus, the BLP definition does not respond to the translation part of the dynamics.
+Thus, the BLP definition does not address the translation aspect of the dynamics.
 If two maps have the same $T$ part with different $\vec{c}$, then BLP can not differentiate them.
 To overcome this, the GBLP measure, discussed below, was introduced.
-The Helstorm Matrix $\Delta_p(\rho_1,\rho_2) = p\rho_1 - q\rho_2$ with $p+q=1$ was considered for the distance to overcome this issue because it is sensitive to translations \cite{PhysRevA.83.052128}.
+The Helstorm Matrix

+with $p+q=1$ was considered for the distance to overcome this issue, as it is sensitive to translations \cite{PhysRevA.83.052128}.
 The generalized distance is defined as

-which is also a distance measure between two states but prepared with biased probabilities.
+which is also a distance measure between two states, but prepared with biased probabilities.
 This is also shown by connecting the distinguishability of two states with the generalized distance \cite{PhysRevA.83.052128, PhysRevA.92.042108}.
-Unlike the BLP measure, P-divisibility is known to be connected with this generalised measure with the if and only if condition.
+Unlike the BLP measure, P-divisibility is known to be connected with this generalized measure with the if and only if condition.

-As a simple example where BLP fails but GBLP works, consider the non-P-divisible generalized amplitude damping noise given by the following affine map $\mathcal{E}(\vec{r}) = T(t)\vec{r} + \vec{c}(t)$, where
+As a simple example where BLP fails but GBLP works, consider the non-P-divisible generalized amplitude damping noise given by the following affine map $\mathcal{E}_t(\vec{r}) = T(t)\vec{r} + \vec{c}(t)$, where

-where, $\eta = e^{-\gamma t}$ for $\gamma > 0$ and $s=\cos^2{ft}$ for all $f$.
+where, $\eta(t) = e^{-\gamma t}$ for $\gamma > 0$ and $s(t)=\cos^2{ft}$ for all $f$.
 Consider the initial states $\vec{r}_1 \equiv (x_1,y_1,z_1)^{\dagger}$ and $\vec{r}_2 \equiv (x_2,y_2,z_2)^{\dagger}$.
 We have the trace distance between their evolved versions to be

 where $\delta x\equiv (x_2 - x_1)$, $\delta y\equiv (y_2 - y_1)$, and $\delta z\equiv (z_2 - z_1)$.
 The above equation implies a falling trace distance for all initial pairs, $\gamma$ and $f$, hence BLP Markovianity.
 With GBLP, the distance